Mr-645/Assignment-2/README.md

 <img src="/printscreens from video/Paused.jpg" alt="Paused">

-If any player scores 5 points, this screen shows.
+If any player scores 5 points, this screen shows. (you can never beat the CPU, it's just a matter of how long you can last)

 <img src="/printscreens from video/End_screen.jpg" alt="End screen">